jlevy/the-art-of-command-line/README.md

 - `pstree -p` is a helpful display of the process tree.

+- Grep the output of `ps aux` to know the pid of a process, like `ps aux | grep postgresql`

 - Use `pgrep` and `pkill` to find or signal processes by name (`-f` is helpful).

 - Know the various signals you can send processes.
 For example, to suspend a process, use `kill -STOP [pid]`.
 For the full list, see `man 7 signal`